cmusatyalab/openrtist/README.md

 ```

 #### Option B. Install OpenVINO
+We recommend Ubuntu 18.04 for a painless install.
+We have had success with Ubuntu 18.10 and Ubuntu 16.04, but `setupvars.sh` may not set up the environment correctly, and on the older distro, a new Linux kernel will be needed to use the integrated GPU.

+##### Install the latest OpenVINO
 You can find and download the latest OpenVINO release from https://software.intel.com/en-us/openvino-toolkit.
 Full installation instructions are available at https://software.intel.com/en-us/articles/OpenVINO-Install-Linux.

 For Ubuntu 16.04 / 18.04, you can install using `apt` by adding the custom repository as follows: